CBD for proctitis

 Iatrogenic proctitis, e.g., after medical procedures

-Conventional treatment of proctitis – and its limitations
+Conventional treatment of proctitis – and its limits

 The treatment of proctitis primarily depends on the cause of the inflammation, its course (acute or chronic), and the symptom profile.
-The goal is to inhibit inflammation of the rectal mucosa, relieve symptoms such as pain, burning, and urgency, and prevent relapses.
+The goal is to inhibit the inflammation of the rectal mucosa, relieve symptoms such as pain, burning, and urgency to defecate, and prevent relapses.
 Conventional therapy includes medicinal, local, and in severe cases systemic approaches.
-However, many affected individuals reach the limits of these treatments with recurrent or therapy-resistant forms.
+Nevertheless, many affected individuals reach the limits of these treatments with recurring or therapy-resistant forms.

 Common conventional medical therapy options for proctitis